the-sett/elm-aws-core/README.md

 - @rupertlssmith on https://elmlang.slack.com
 - @rupert on https://discourse.elm-lang.org

-**Status** - 08-Mar-2019 - Published as version 4.0.0
+**Status** - 08-May-2020 - Published as version 6.0.0

-Requests do not have to be build with JSON decoders, so it should be possible to get the XML based services working now.

-The code generator is capable of generating 'JSON' based services with the V4 signing scheme.
-The AWS Cognito service is being published based on this.
-This is still a work in progress but is able to support a first set of AWS services.
+The API has been redesigned.
+The intermediate `.Core.` module name has been removed.
+The old `Encode` and `Decode` modules were dropped as not very useful and poorly designed.

+A new `KVEncode` module has been introduced to help with building headers and query parameters.

+AWS URI encoding was taken from the old `Encode` module and put in the `HTTP` module.

 # elm-aws-core

 This package provides the functionality needed to make HTTP requests to AWS services.

 All AWS service calls must be signed correctly, in order to pass on the authorized credentials of the caller to the service.
 AWS has multiple signing schemes that different services use, specifically 'S3' and 'V4'.

-The AWS service portfolio is large with variations in signing schemes, AWS regions and service protocols accross it.
-The aim of this package is to provide functions to sign HTTP requests correctly for all of the services available on AWS.
+The AWS service portfolio is large with variations in signing schemes, AWS regions and service protocols across it.
+The aim of this package is to provide functions to build signed HTTP requests correctly for all of the services available on AWS.
 The specific service interface can then be implemented with this package as a foundational element.

-AWS SDK for elm.

-The elm-aws-core package provides functions and types that facilitate making HTTP requests to AWS services.
-Use it to create user-friendly clients to specific AWS services.

 ## Modules in this package

-  - [AWS.Core.Service](AWS-Core-Service): Create a service definition.
-Every service client should define its own `Service` definition.
-  - [AWS.Core.Credentials](AWS-Core-Credentials): Create AWS credentials used to sign requests.
+  - [AWS.Service](AWS-Service): Build a service definition describing the protocol, signing scheme, base URL and so on for a service.
-  - [AWS.Core.Http](AWS-Core-Http): Create requests, sign, and send them.
-Signing and sending a request requires both a `Service` and `Credentials`.
+  - [AWS.Http](AWS-Http): Build requests, and sign and send them.
+Signing and sending a request requires both a `Service` and some `Credentials`.
-  - [AWS.Core.Enum](AWS-Core-Enum): Many AWS services define enumerations.
-This small module provides functions to convert from Elm types to string values.
+  - [AWS.Credentials](AWS-Credentials): Create AWS credentials used to sign requests.
+  - [AWS.KVEncode](AWS-KVEncode): Utility for helping to encode Elm data into key-valued string pairs, for setting query parameters or header fields.
+  - [AWS.Uri](AWS-Uri): Utility for URI encoding specific to how AWS does it.

 ## Usage example

-    import AWS.Core.Credentials as Credentials
+    import AWS.Credentials as Credentials
-    import AWS.Core.Http as Http exposing (Method(..))
+    import AWS.Http as Http exposing (Method(..))
-    import AWS.Core.Service as Service
+    import AWS.Service as Service
     import Json.Decode
     import Task